lindenbaum/eipmi/README.md

 The following sections will give a brief description of the EIPMI features as well as some usage examples for developers integrating the application into their project.
-Additional information can be found in the projects EDoc documentation located [here](http://lindenbaum.github.com/eipmi/).
+Additional information can be found in the projects EDoc/source documentation.
 The EIPMI API functions are exported by the `eipmi` module.

 ### Sessions &amp; Authentication